flhamaris/smartbuilding-server/README.md

 - [Express](https://expressjs.com/) - The web framework used
 - [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) - Azure Blob Storage client library for JavaScript
 - [multer](https://www.npmjs.com/package/multer) - Middleware for handling multipart/form-data

+## API Endpoints

+### `POST /upload`

+This endpoint is used to upload a video for processing.
+The video is expected to be sent as a file in a multipart/form-data request.
+The request should also include a 'label' and 'sequenceName' field in the body.
+The video is sliced into frames, which are saved as PNG images in a directory structure based on the label and a sequence number.

+#### Request Parameters

+- `video`: The video file to be uploaded.
+This should be included in the request as a file in a multipart/form-data format.
+- `label`: A label for the video.
+This should be included in the body of the request.
+- `sequenceName`: A name for the sequence.
+This should be included in the body of the request.

+#### Response

+- If the video is sliced successfully, the endpoint will send a 200 response with a success message.
+- If an error occurs while slicing the video, the endpoint will send a 500 response with an error message.
+- If no file is uploaded or no label or sequenceName is provided, the endpoint will send a 400 response with an error message.